Plotting and Programming in Python: Introduction, Variables, and DataFrames

 Shift + Enter | Run selected cell |

-1.6 Markdown basics
+1.6 Markdown Basics

 Markdown is a lightweight way to format text.
 Try putting the following into a Markdown cell: